HsLOL/Rotation-EfficientDet-D0/README.md

 make
 ```
 ## Demo
-you should download the trained weight file below and put the pth file into `log` folder.
+you should download the trained weight file below and put the pth file into `log` folder and the `rotation_vehilces` is my project\_name.
 ```
 # run the simple inference script to get detection result.
 python show.py --img_path ./test/demo1.jpg --pth ./logs/rotation_vehicles/efficientdet-d0_48_3200.pth
 ```
 ## Train
 ### A. Prepare dataset
+you should put your dataset into `datasets` folder and the file tree is below.
 ```
 # dataset structure should be like this
 datasets/